microsoft/pxt-microbit/docs/reference/serial/set-write-line-padding.md

 `Hello Serial!           \r\n`

-### ~ hint

-#### Serial input buffers

-Some devices that you connect a @boardname@ to with the serial port might collect the text you send to them in a buffer before they transfer it to a program that will process it.
-You can ensure that the connected device will respond to your messege by using padding to make the text you sent transfer out of the input buffer right away.
-If you know that the device connected to your @boardname@ will release the text in its input buffer when `64` characters are collected, you can set the write line padding length to `64` before you send your message.

-### ~

 ## Parameters

 * **length**: a [number](/types/number) between `0` and `128` that sets the padding length for lines of text written to the serial port.
 The default padding length is `32`.